brightsign/node.js-starter-project/README.md

 # BrightSign Node.js Sample

 This sample BrightAuthor:connected application shows how to instantiate a node.js server that runs on a BrightSign player.

-## About the Sample Application
-This application creates a node.js web server that can serve static files from port 9090.
+This application creates a web server that can serve static files from port 9090.

 This example was created for BrightAuthor:connected.

 ## Prerequisites
 * If you don’t have it already, download Nodejs to install Node.js and npm.